Al-Ahsa Water Springs: Al-khadoud spring "Ain Al-khadoud"

 A large spring whose flow is about 20,000 gallons per minute.
 It is an important water source for the eastern side of Al-ahsa.

 Najim spring "Ain Najim"

 It is a middle-sized spring with sulfur water, which is located 2 km far from the west of Al-Mubarak.

 The spring was important during the Ottoman rule for its therapeutic efficacy, but the Saudis demolished its dome at 1862, and they rebuilt it in 1913 when king Abdul-Aziz took Al-ahsa back.
-It didn't take long to become popular again and the people who suffered from rheumatic diseases and multiple sclerosis due to its hot water.
+It did not take long to become popular again with people who suffered from rheumatic diseases and multiple sclerosis, due to its hot water.

-Mosel narrated that the representatives of the people of Al-ahsa surrendered at 1792 for Imam Saud bin Abdul-Aziz at Najim spring. also Filby said that there is a popular belief attributed the presence of "Najim " where a meteorite fall.
+Mosel narrated that the representatives of the people of Al-ahsa surrendered at 1792 for Imam Saud bin Abdul-Aziz at Najim spring.
+There is a popular belief attributing the presence of "Najim " to where a meteorite fell.
 Nowadays, it is reported that the most of Al-ahsa springs formed in that way.